Ontario Tech University: Academics

 The university aims to educate its students in a "technology-enriched environment", and offers IT services and leased laptop programs to help support this pedagogy.
 The university's academic year is organized into three semesters, Fall, Winter, and Spring/Summer.

-The university's academic programs are administered by six faculties, the Faculty of Business and Information Technology, the Faculty of Education, the Faculty of Engineering and Applied Science, the Faculty of Health Science, the Faculty of Science, and the Faculty of Social Science and Humanities.
+The university's academic programs are administered by six faculties, the Faculty of Business and Information Technology, the Frazer Faculty of Education, the Faculty of Engineering and Applied Science, the Faculty of Health Science, the Faculty of Science, and the Faculty of Social Science and Humanities.
 Most faculties are further organized into smaller academic departments and schools.
 Graduate programs are coordinated by the School of Graduate and Postdoctoral Studies.
 The university also provides continuing education through its Continuous Learning department.
 In 2020, the university had a total of 318 instructional faculty members, 264 of whom held either a doctorate, professional degree, or another type of terminal degree.

 In 2019, the university conferred 1,755 bachelor's degrees, 124 professional degrees, 227 graduate degrees, and 84 graduate diplomas.
 More than a third of all graduate degrees conferred by the university was from an engineering-related program.

 The university holds membership with several national and international academic postsecondary organizations, such as Universities Canada.